 Little details like this can change how the therapist structures your session.
 Hence, it's essential to communicate with your massage therapist your current medications, movement restrictions, and as much information as possible about your body and its issues.
 Read our blog to learn more about the importance of Communicating with Your Massage Therapist.

 Tip #5 - Schedule regular massage and bodywork

-Lastly, scheduling regular massage and bodywork for chronic pain relief, stress relief, or relaxation is vital.
+Lastly, scheduling regular massages and bodywork for chronic pain relief, stress relief, or relaxation is vital.
 When you develop a habit of regular bodywork, each session builds on the other.
 As with exercise, diet, or other healthy habits, hard work and consistency yield results.
 Chronic pain doesn't happen overnight, and one 60-minute massage isn't the miracle cure!
 Getting into a regular schedule, whether weekly or monthly, will provide more long-term benefits.
 We explain more in our wellness blog one of our most common FAQs, "How often should I get a massage?"

 "We suggest regular maintenance massage sessions for clients that can range from weekly to every six weeks, depending on their lifestyle, budget, and goals."
 Bull City Soles team

 Budgeting time and money for massage and bodywork is an investment in your health.
-To get the best bang for your buck, follow these five tips when scheduling your next bodywork appointment with one of our skilled massage therapists at Bull City Soles in Durham, NC.
+To get the best bang for your buck, follow these tips when scheduling your next bodywork appointment with one of our skilled massage therapists at Bull City Soles in Durham, NC.